- What is the hiring process at Concordia?

 - What are medical services like in Shanghai?

 Concordia accepts new applications in the fall.
-Staffing needs for the coming year are finalized by December 1.
+Staffing needs for the coming year are finalized by mid November.
 Applications should include a completed application form, a cover letter, a resume and letters of reference.
 A face-to-face interview is preferred; Skype is used as necessary for long-distance interviews.
 Successful applications will be notified with a contract and position details.

 For more information, check out our pay scale and benefits.

 isn’t a class at Concordia; it’s a way of learning.
 Concordia is committed to providing students and teachers with the latest technology tools and expertise.
-On Concordia’s wireless campus, students from Kindergarten to Grade 4 enjoy a 2:1 student to computer ratio in the classrooms.
-Grades 5-12 participate in a 1:1 MacBook program.
-There are also iPad carts available for check out Teachers use various technologies throughout the curriculum.
-Concordia provides additional tech support in the elementary, middle and high schools from designated educators who work with teachers as digital literacy coaches.
-Concordia issues each teacher a MacBook and iPad for his/her use.
+On Concordia’s wireless campus, preschool students have appropriate access to iPad and desktop computers.
+Students from Kindergarten to Grade 2 enjoy close to a 1:1 student to computer ratio in the classrooms and students in Grades 3-5 have a 1:1 ratio.
+Grades 6-12 participate in a 1:1 MacBook program.
+There are also iPad carts available for check out.
+Teachers use various technologies throughout the curriculum as Concordia provides additional tech support in the elementary, middle and high schools from designated educators who work with teachers as digital literacy coaches.
+Concordia issues each teacher tech equipment for professional use (currently a MacBook and an iPad, if needed, for his/her use).

 Shanghai is a destination of choice in Asia.
 Home to the 2010 World Expo, it is a cosmopolitan city with a unique blend of Western and Eastern influences.
 The arts flourish in concert halls and galleries; big- name concerts and sporting events grow more frequent; and restaurants offering food from around the world are readily available.
 In its mission to be a world city, Shanghai has worked to assure that the city grows in a balanced way.
 Hundreds of acres of parks have been created in recent years to balance the growth of new industrial zones.
 The greater city of Shanghai and the local neighborhood offer a variety of cultural and social opportunities for both families and singles.
 Life for many teachers centers around the people of the Concordia community.